zenwarr/microhex/README.md

 # I'm sorry, but this project is discontinued.

+# Now Microhex is relaunched and is developed using web technologies stack (no more Python, sorry) http://github.com/zenwarr/microhex-js

 Microhex is crossplatform (Windows and Linux) hex-editing software based on Python and Qt.

 In actual version the following features are available: